ClarityNLP/ClarityNLP/docs/user_guide/intro/overview.rst

        maximum_value: "106"
        });

 Features are specified in NLPQL using the ``define`` keyword followed by a feature name and a function.
-In this case, we are assigning the name "Temperature" to the output of a particular NLP method that is included in the Clarity core library called `Value Extraction <http://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/value_extraction.html>`_.
-(This could just as easily have been an NLP method from another Python library or an external API using `External NLP Method Integration <http://clarity-nlp.readthedocs.io/en/latest/developer_guide/custom/custom.html>`_.)
+In this case, we are assigning the name "Temperature" to the output of a particular NLP method that is included in the Clarity core library called :ref:`Value Extraction<general-value-extraction>`.
+(This could just as easily have been an NLP method from another Python library or an external API using :ref:`External NLP Method Integration<customtaskalgo>`.)

 In the example, we provide the Value Extraction method with a set of parameters including our document set ("NursingNotes"), term set ("TemperatureTerms"), and min/max values to include in the temperature results.
-The accuray of this definition for temperature can be evaluated using the ClarityNLP `Vaidation Framework <validation/overview>`_, which we will cover later in the tutorial.
+The accuray of this definition for temperature can be evaluated using the ClarityNLP validation framework, which is a feature built into the :ref:`Results Viewer<ui_results_viewer>`.

 Now on to the second feature in the example: